 Your image URLs aren't working correctly

-If your image URLs don't work, an image won't be displayed for your product in our listings.
+- If your image URLs don't work, an image won't be displayed for your product in our listings.

-You've included spaces within your image URLs
+You included spaces within your image URLs

-A robots.txt file is on your server is blocking access
+A robots.txt file on your server is blocking access

-This prevents us from crawling the images on your site.
-In order for us to access these images, modify your robots.txt file to allow both user-agents "Googlebot", "AdsBot-Google", and "Googlebot-Image" to crawl your site.
-You can do this by adding the following lines to your robots.txt file:
+- A robots.txt file on your server prevents Google from crawling the images on your site.
+For the server to access these images, modify your robots.txt file to allow both user-agents "Googlebot" and "Googlebot-Image" to crawl your site.
+Learn more about robots.txt

-- An image link should link directly to an image.
-If the image link in your data feed redirects to another URL of the image, we won't be able to grab a copy of your image to use in Shopping ads.
-Image URLs that redirect through ASP, PHP, or Cold Fusion scripts will also fail to be fetched.
+- An image link should link directly to the URL of that image.
+If the image link in your data feed redirects to another URL, the server won't be able to grab a copy of your image to use when showing your product.

 Images have HTTP headers